geoase/ado-downloader/README.md

 [get_data](https://ado-downloader.readthedocs.io/en/latest/reference.html#cds_downloader.Downloader.get_data).

 The maximum single data request size depends on the copernicus climate data store and is automatically extracted from their metadata webapi.

-If split\_keys are not specified, the method automatically chunks the cds request into multiple smaller requests and spawns a single process for each of them.
+If no split\_keys are specified, the method automatically chunks the cds request into multiple smaller requests and spawns a single process for each of them.
 Therefore, it extracts all list-like objects from the cds_filter (e.g. "year", "month", ...) and splits the data into single requests/files.